Multiple polaritonic edge states in a Su-Schrieffer-Heeger chain strongly coupled to a multimode cavity: Robustness to disorder

 Interestingly, once the off-diagonal disorder is strong enough to let the polaritonic edge states merge into the dipolar bands, the dipolar states with eigenfrequencies close to that of the edge states inherit part of their edge localization, as apparent through the orange spot in the center right of Fig.~\ref{fig:off-diagonal disorder}.
-This mechanism is very similar in nature to what gives rise to the polaritonic edge states, as we described in Sec.~\ref{sec:Edge states}, i.e., the fact that edge and bulk states are not similarly affected by the increase of a given parameter (here the off-diagonal disorder strength $\Delta$, in Sec.~\ref{sec:Edge states} the cavity height $L_x$).
+This mechanism is very similar in nature to what gives rise to the polaritonic edge states, as we described in Sec.~\ref{sec:Edge states}, i.e., the fact that edge and bulk states are not similarly affected by the increase of a given parameter (here the positional disorder strength $\Delta$, in Sec.~\ref{sec:Edge states} the cavity height $L_x$).

-To conclude this section, we note that even a small amount of disorder in the frequency of the bare dipoles destroys the edge state localization (not shown), in constrast with what we observe here for interdipole spacing disorder.
+To conclude this section, we note that even a small amount of disorder in the frequency of the bare dipoles destroys the edge-state localization \cite{Allard2023_PhD}, in contrast with what we observe here for interdipole spacing disorder.